- As low as $157/Night

 If you've never used a wet room before, you're in for a treat!
 The sleek and modern bathroom has teak mats so you can comfortably use the open space at all times.

-Personally, we use AirBNB when traveling to remote areas that do not have strong locally based property management companies and have had good luck with it.
+Personally, we use resellers when traveling to remote areas that do not have strong locally based property management companies and have had good luck with it.
 We are happy to have our home available on this site.

 Guest Access: